In this section, you will find relevant information about the Holy Land to assist you in planning your trip.

 Clothing

 When visiting the Holy Land, two sets of clothing should be taken.
 Conservative attire should be worn when visiting religious shrines and Jewish Orthodox areas.
 For women and men, shorts are not acceptable at these sites.
 Women should wear skirts or pants , men should stick with pants.
-Tank tops are also not recommended.
+Tank tops are also not allowed in religious sites.

 Traditional western clothing is appropriate in the Middle East.